vapor-ware/synse-docs/docs/server/user/configuration.md

 Configuration options for Synse Server caches.
 There are two caches in the server:

-- **device**: A lookup cache for devices and their associated tags.
+- **device**: A lookup cache for devices and their associated plugin and tags.
 - **transaction**: A lookup cache for write transactions and their associated devices.

 #### Device